Healthy Parmesan Roasted Cauliflower Soup – creamy without any cream (secret ingredient)! You’ll cauliflower soup recipe.

 Cauliflower is hot right now.
 I see recipes using it everywhere: cauliflower pizza crust, grilled cheese sandwiches, even cauliflower risotto.
 And while these are all on my list to try, I still love the old standbys.
 Like this Roasted Cauliflower Soup.

 I started with my Parmesan Roasted Cauliflower recipe (amazing by itself; I’ll usually roast double so I can enjoy it roasted out of the oven then make a batch of this delicious soup, too).
 The only difference was that I added a couple of garlic cloves and an onion to be roasted alongside the cauliflower and used that to add even more flavor to this Roasted Cauliflower Soup!

-This delicious soup makes just enough for two good-sized bowls so feel free to double it.
+This delicious creamy, yet cream-less soup makes just enough for two good-sized bowls so feel free to double it.
 It always goes quick and the leftovers taste even better than the first round.
-In any case, I highly recommend trying the soy swap from heavy cream to tofu; who needs the fat and calories from cream when you can have all the creaminess without it?

 - 1 small head cauliflower, cut into small florets

 - 2 garlic cloves, unpeeled

 - 1 small onion, peeled, ends cut off then halved

 - 1/4 cup shredded parmesan, plus extra for serving

 - 4 ounces silken tofu (or 1/2 cup heavy cream)

 - 1-2 cups reduced-sodium chicken broth, I use about 3/4 of a 14.5 ounce can